Franky1/Streamlit-Tesseract/README.md

 1. Upload an image with text on it
 2. Select the language
-3. Set the Page segmentation mode (if needed)
-4. Select the image preprocessing (if needed) and check the result in the preview
+3. Select the image preprocessing options (if needed) and check the result in the preview
-5. Run the OCR and check the result in the text preview
+4. Run the OCR and check the result in the text preview
-6. Adjust the settings or image preprocessing and run the OCR again (if needed)
+5. Adjust the settings or image preprocessing and run the OCR again (if needed)
-7. Download the result as a text file
+6. Download the result as a text file or copy from the text preview

 ## Developer Usage